-8. Operational Risk
+8. Operational and Technology Risk

-The Bank defines operational Risk as the potential for loss from inadequate or failed internal processes, and systems, human error, or from the impact of external events (including legal risks).
+The Bank defines operational and technology risk as the potential for loss resulting from inadequate or failed internal processes, technology events, human error, or from the impact of external events (including legal risks).

 Risk Appetite Statement